jrc13245/SuperCleveRoidMacros/README.md

 - On hit confirmation, resets Flame Shock timer to full duration

 ### Conflagrate → Immolate Reduction (Warlock)
-*Credits: Pepopo / Cursive addon*
+*Credits: Avitasia / Cursive addon*

 When Conflagrate is cast, it reduces the remaining Immolate duration by 3 seconds.

 ### Dark Harvest Duration Acceleration (Warlock - TWoW Custom)
-*Credits: Pepopo / Cursive addon*
+*Credits: Avitasia / Cursive addon*

 Dark Harvest is a channeled spell that accelerates all DoT tick rates on the target by 30%.